taurusilver7/instagram-2.0/README.md

 # Instagram 2.0

-Using Next-JS, the best developer experience to build the application with all features needed for production, an instant messaging and attachment sending application was build.
+Using Next-JS, the best developer experience to build the application with all features needed for production, build an instant messaging and attachment sending application.

 > Taliwind CSS framework provided the responsive design for the build.
 > Custom nextAuth for Authentication and Authorization.